Maksat/RunningCoach/docs/prd/01_MOBILE_CLIENT.md

     *   **Flow (Traveling):**
         *   Input: "Dates X to Y".
         *   Action: System redistributes load or switches to Maintenance Mode (min 1 high-intensity + 50% volume).
+    *   **Flow (Short on Time - "The Dial Method"):**
+        *   Action: "I only have X minutes."
+        *   System: Scales workout to fit time (e.g., 60 min run -> 20 min intense) to preserve the "instigation habit" of showing up.

 ### 4.3.
 Tab 3: "Progress" (Analytics)
 **Purpose:** Long-term tracking of adaptation and injury risk.